 "NJROTC was not just a program that taught me about the U.S. Military Service.
 It was so much more than that.
-It brought out aspects of myself that I did not know existed; confidence, attention to detail, respect for my peers and determination to be better today that I was yesterday.
-It was a cornerstone in my life that helped shaped the person that I am today.
+It brought out aspects of myself that I did not know existed; confidence, attention to detail, respect for my peers, and determination to be better today than I was yesterday.
+It was a cornerstone in my life that helped shape the person that I am today.
 It was one of the best times of my life"

 - Karissa Lawson, c/o 2007

 "The OHHS NJROTC has helped me become a better leader at church, in Boy Scouts, and in school."

 "We have pushed ourselves and others farther than we thought we could go.
 JROTC is the best thing I have done and still doing."

 "The NJROTC program has helped me by learning the basics and true meaning to serve my country.
 The leaders and peers are among the best and helpful people I have met and thank them for helping me and many others find a direction."

 - Martinez, c/o 2018

 "The OHHS NJROTC program has given me the opportunities to excel as a leader and person.
 I am extremely proud to say I am a part of the battalion.
 Being a part of the unit makes any cadet feel like they are a part of something bigger than themselves.
 I personally feel accomplished just because of the many awards the unit has received and the chances the battalion has given me, personally, to succeed."